nikhilnavaratna/nikhilnavaratna.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
+**About**
-I am currently a final year Ph.D student at NTU Singapore majoring in Physics.
-My research focuses on terahertz photonics and electronics.
-During my Ph.D, I have focused on the development of waveguide-interconnects and topological photonic devices for sub-terahertz communication systems.
+Welcome!
+I am a final year graduate student at TeraX Labs.